sofia-fischer/philo-blog/content/posts/2022-05-custom-query-builder-pattern.md

 description: "Scopes are nice, but by extending the Eloquent Builder for a Model enables you to add custom, model-specific methods that are often used or should have a central definition"

-tags: ["Development", "Software Pattern", "Laravel"]
+tags: ["PHP", "Software Patterns", "Laravel"]
 ---

 {{< lead >}} Scopes are nice, but by extending the Eloquent Builder for a Model enables you to add custom,